 You never forget your first credit card.
-I got the Bank of America® Customized Cash Rewards credit card while I was in college after my financial guru (a.k.a.
-Mom) taught me about the importance of building credit.
+I got the Bank of America® Customized Cash Rewards credit card while I was in college after my financial guru (aka Mom) taught me about the importance of building credit.

-Flexible cash back categories
+Pro: Flexible cash back categories

-This card’s main draw is its flexible cash back categories.
-You can receive 3 percent cash back on a category of your choice, including gas, online shopping, dining, travel, drug stores or home improvement.
-You also get 2 percent back at grocery stores and wholesale clubs (on up to $2,500 of combined 3 percent and 2 percent category purchases each quarter, then 1 percent).
-For my lifestyle, I’ve only ever selected online shopping or travel.
-But, for the past year and a half, I’ve kept it at online shopping because that category has come in handy during the pandemic.
+The Customized Cash Rewards card’s main draw is its flexible cash back categories.
+You can receive 3 percent cash back on category purchases of your choice, including gas, online shopping, dining, travel, drugstores or home improvement.
+You also get 2 percent back at grocery stores and wholesale clubs (on up to $2,500 of combined 3 percent and 2 percent category purchases each quarter, then 1 percent) and 1 percent back on all other purchases.

 I love that this card gives me the freedom to change my cash back categories once per calendar month.
-When I booked a trip to Mexico City at the end of June several years ago, I switched my rewards category from online shopping to travel minutes before booking my flight, and was able to switch it back on July 1.
+When I booked a trip to Mexico City at the end of June several years ago, I switched my rewards category from online shopping to travel minutes before booking my flight, and I was able to switch it back on July 1.

 My cash back hack

-Fuss-free travel card
+Pro: Fuss-free travel card for U.S. travel

 I usually have a travel-specific credit card in my wallet, but I canceled it because I’ve been staying put due to the pandemic.
 I didn’t want to pay my travel card’s annual fee if I wasn’t getting my money’s worth in perks.

-Most travel cards give you points, which can be confusing to understand and complicated to redeem.
+In addition, most travel cards give you points, which can be confusing to understand and complicated to redeem.
 Cash back is simple and doesn’t lock me into using my rewards on a specific airline or hotel chain.

 For traveling abroad, however, my strategy is to use my Customized Cash Rewards card to book flights and accommodations, and then use my SavorOne card for on-the-ground purchases to avoid Bank of America’s 3 percent foreign transaction fee.